Position in the ranking is based on each scientist’s D-index using data compiled from

 affiliated with Karolinska Institute.

-publications for top scientists in Karolinska Institute is 50,738 with the
+publications for the best scientists in Karolinska Institute is 62,392 with the

 Karolinska Institute (KI), or Karolinska Institutet in Swedish, is a public research-led medical university located in Solna, Sweden.
 It was established in 1810 by King Karl XIII before being licensed in 1874 to confer medical degrees.
 In 1895, the testament of Alfred Nobel bequeathed the right to select the Nobel Prize for Physiology or Medicine recipients to the institution.
 KI is acknowledged as one of the best educational institutions in Europe with contributions to the fields of medicine, biology, and genetics.